-Table 2 provides a summary of the characteristics of participants.
-We can correlate participant responses with demographic information, including age, gender, race and ethnicity, family income, educational attainment, and number of members in the household.
+Table 2 provides a summary of the demographic composition of the sample, including age, gender, race and ethnicity, family income, educational attainment, and number of members in the household.
 The sample is about 80% Caucasian, 11% African-American, and 15% Hispanic.
 The average highest educational attainment level of this sample is "some college, no degree" (bracketed) and the average household income is \$40,000-\$49,999 (bracketed).
 About 55-65% of respondents are female.
 The minimum age of participants is 18, while the average age is 49.5 with a standard deviation of 16.

-[ TABLE 2 ABOUT HERE ]
+[TABLE 2 ABOUT HERE]

-We should note that participants needed certain updates to their computers in order to view the videos or use the visual tool, and it is possible that some participants chose to skip these programs due to slow download speeds.
-After we received comments from early respondents about difficulty with accessing the tools, videos, and brochures, we added a question to the survey asking whether the respondent was able to see the tool, video, or brochure.
-Approximately 81% of asked respondents were able to view the brochure, 76% were able to view the videos, and 65% were able to use the visual tool.
-Consequently, in the analysis that follows, we provide measures of the effect on the subsample that was "treated" (those who actually accessed the programs), of the "intent-to-treat" effect (all respondents in the treatment conditions, disregarding access), and of the "treatment-on-treated" effect.
-In order to measure the "treatment-on-treated" effect, which controls for selection bias in subjects' abilities to view the programs, we used instrumental variables (IV) regressions where randomly assigned treatment status is used to instrument for participation (Angrist and Pischke, 2008).
+We should note that participants needed certain updates to their computers in order to view the video or use the visual tool, and it is possible that some participants chose to skip these programs due to slow download speeds.
+After we received comments from early respondents about difficulty with accessing materials (because of slow download speeds or not having the correct updates to their computers), we added a question to the survey asking whether the respondent was able to see the tool, video, or brochure.
+Approximately 81% of those responding to the question were able to view the brochure, 76% were able to view the video, and 65% were able to use the visual tool.
+Consequently, in the analysis that follows, our measure is one of "intent to treat"; it includes everyone who was randomized to treatment, even if they were not able to view the intervention assigned to them.8 This means that especially for interventions that were characterized by a low ability to view (like the visual tool), the estimate we provide is a lower bound of the true treatment effect, had the intervention been more easily accessible.